 All data tracks the total return that includes both the capital appreciation of the asset and any reinvested dividends or interest.

 All of the returns data follows the same basic sourcing hierarchy:

 1. Index fund returns: These are total return numbers that come directly from the annual reports of the funds.
 One representative fund is chosen per asset, and I refund the expense ratio to study the return before fees.

 2. Underlying index data: These historical numbers come from the indices that the funds are designed to track.
 You may also see them used as benchmarks in various charting tools that compare a fund to its index.

 3. Academic resources: These are numbers provided by investing researchers who study historical data and publish their findings.
 I also include my own stock and bond calculations in this category.

 4. Replacement assets: When no direct or indirect data is available, I substitute similar-but-different assets to provide a bit of historical context.
 All of these replacements are subject to a verification process and the charts call out any data where the error is measurably large.
 You can read how that works here.

 Here’s how it all comes together.
 I assemble all of my various public data sources in one spot (all carefully selected to track the same index definitions) and start going down the priority list from 1 to 4.
-When data is available, I use the highest-ranked source on the list.
-And when it’s not available, I move down to the next option.
+For each asset and year, I use the highest-ranked source that is available.
 The end result is a composite history representing the most accurate and comprehensive collection of free data that I can assemble.